 Upgrading to lighter wheels makes a bike feel snappier and easier to get up to speed.
 This is beneficial for climbing and accelerating from a stop or out of slow corners.
 Most riders can immediately feel a positive difference after switching to lighter wheels and it's the thing most riders pay attention to when comparing high-end wheels.

-As stated before, carbon wheels are generally lighter than comparable aluminum wheels.
-This makes carbon the best option for riders who are looking for a competitive advantage to improve their climbing or acceleration.
-A good set of carbon wheels could shave seconds off a long climbing segment, meaning new PRs might be within reach.
+Carbon wheels are lighter than comparable aluminum wheels.
+This makes carbon the best option for riders who are looking for a competitive advantage to improve their climbing speed.
+A good set of lightweight carbon wheels can shave seconds, even minutes off a long climbing segment.

 Often, the manufacturer’s claimed weight for wheels and wheelsets can differ from the actual weight on a scale.
-The Pro’s Closet weights each wheel and wheelset before listing and displays these weights on our website.
+TPC weighs every wheel and wheelset and includes weight in the listings.
 It’s easy to use the compare tool to see which wheels are lightest.

-Stiffer wheels help a bike feel more responsive to rider inputs like pedaling and steering.
-Upgrading to stiffer wheels makes a bike accelerate more immediately, steer more responsively, and hold lines through corners and bumps more precisely.
-Some racers prefer stiffer wheels because this feeling of precision can improve confidence and control in high-speed situations.
+Stiffer wheels make a bike feel more responsive to rider inputs like pedaling, steering, and pumping.
+Upgrading to stiffer wheels makes a bike accelerate more immediately, turn in more responsively, and hold lines through corners and bumps more precisely.
+Many rider and racers prefer stiffer wheels because this feeling of precision can improve confidence and control in high-speed situations.

 It is possible for wheels to feel too stiff.
 Excess stiffness can reduce comfort, specifically in rough off-road terrain.
-Traditionally, high-end aluminum wheels have provided better ride quality because their additional flex actually helps absorb bumps.
+Traditionally, aluminum wheels actually provide better ride quality because their additional flex actually helps absorb bumps.

-To address that concern, newer carbon mountain bike wheels are now prioritizing ride quality along with stiffness.
-Carbon can be engineered to be stiff in certain directions but compliant in other directions, so newer wheels are being designed to have more vertical compliance for comfort on rough terrain while remain stiff laterally to maintain the positive steering and cornering characteristics of carbon.
+To address that concern, many newer carbon mountain bike wheels are now prioritizing ride quality along with stiffness.
+Carbon can be engineered to be stiff in certain directions but compliant in other directions, so newer wheels have more vertical compliance for comfort on rough terrain while remain stiff laterally to maintain the positive steering and cornering characteristics of carbon.
+Personally, I still find aluminum rims feel more comfortable than the most compliant carbon rims, but that may change as carbon wheel design continues improving.

-Wider tires are becoming more popular in all disciplines of cycling and modern rims are becoming wider to pair better with these tires.
+Wider tires are becoming more popular in all disciplines of cycling and modern rims are becoming wider to compliment these tires.
 Width is commonly measured as “internal rim width.”
-This is the distance between the rim walls that support the tire.
+This is the distance between the inside of the rim walls.

-Wider rims are ideal for off-road applications like gravel and mountain biking because enhanced support and lower air pressures from wider tires work together to improve overall traction and comfort.
-Wider rims can improve cornering speed by helping tire side knobs bite in and preventing the tire from folding or burping air under heavy cornering loads.
+Wider rims are ideal for off-road applications like gravel and mountain biking because wider tires and lower air pressures work together to improve overall traction and comfort. for mountain bikes, wider rims can also improve cornering speed by helping tire side knobs bite in and preventing the tire from folding or burping air under heavy cornering loads.

 It is possible to have a rim that is too wide for your tire.
 In this case, you may risk damaging your rims because your tire isn’t wide enough to adequately protect the rim walls from the road or trail surface.
 Or, you may square off the profile of your tires so much that it negatively affects handling and performance.